Torres Del Paine National Park

 Wildlife

-Guanacos are everywhere in the park and are habituated to human presence.
-Andean condors, with wingspans up to 3.2 metres, are regularly visible in thermals above the massif.
-Pumas are present and occasionally seen, particularly in the early morning and late afternoon near the south and east sectors.
-There have been no attacks on people; the correct response to seeing one is to watch it, which is a privilege worth the careful distance.
+Guanacos are everywhere and habituated to human presence – they will walk through your camp as if you are furniture.
+Andean condors with wingspans up to 3.2 metres are regularly visible in thermals above the massif.
+Pumas are present and occasionally seen in the early morning and late afternoon near the south and east sectors.
+There have been no attacks on humans.
+If you see one, watch it.
+It is a privilege.